KeremTAN/Compiler-Lecture/README.md

 These steps are Front-End, Optimizer and Back-End and these steps consist of sub-steps within themselves.
 * Front-End
     * Scanning Analyzer / Lexer
-    * Syntactical Analyzer / Parser
+    * Syntactic Analyzer / Parser
     * Semantic Analyzer
 * Optimizer
 * Back-End